SusannaSansone/public-website-mockups/README.md

 - Navigate to the 'nih-cfde/public-website-mockups/' folder on your local machine
 - double click "index.html" to launch in your default web browser

+### Please provide feedback by opening an issue on this repo.